 Beautiful and claustrophobic, the frequent references to Greek Mythology lend an air of antiquation to the student’s warped world of academia.
 The eccentric characters who form the heart of the novel, and the horrific secret they are hiding lead to an irrevocable trail of deceit and destruction; one from which they may never recover.

 The Secret History has all the ingredients of a modern day classic – an elegant plot, intimately composed characters and a baroque undertone that is consistent and sinister.
-This psychological thriller truly deserves its place among the greats in the BBC’s Big Read.
+This psychological thriller truly deserves its place among the greats in the BBC’s Big Read and it’s easy to see why many cite it as one of their all time favourite reads.